rolling-scopes-school/nodejs-course-template/TASKS.md

 Add logging functionality to already existing REST service.

-1. Add express middleware which will log incoming requests to service (url, params, body).
+1. Add express middleware which will log incoming requests to service (url, query parameters, body).
 2. Add express middleware which will log all unhandled errors and return a standard message with HTTP code 500 (Internal Server Error).

 3. Add errors handling to `process.on(‘uncaughtException’,...)`.